jump-dev/JuMP.jl/docs/src/solutions.md

 So far we have seen all the elements and constructs related to writing a JuMP optimization model.
 In this section we reach the point of what to do with a solved problem.
 Suppose your model is named `model`.
-Right after the call to `optimize!(model)` it's natural to ask JuMP questions about the finished optimization step.
+Right after the call to `optimize!(model)`, it's natural to ask JuMP questions about the finished optimization step.
 Typical questions include:
  - Why has the optimization process stopped?
 Did it hit the time limit or run into numerical issues?